SystemsApproach/private5g/intro.rst

 imposing costs both in terms of paying for licenses and in the complexity of the systems needed to manage access to the spectrum.
 We will explore how these costs and benefits play out in subsequent chapters.

 There is also a shared-license band at 3.5 GHz, called *Citizens Broadband Radio Service (CBRS)*, set aside in North America for cellular use.
 Similar spectrum is being set aside in other countries.
-The CBRS band allows 3 tiers of users to share the
-spectrum: first right of use goes to the original owners of this spectrum (naval radars and satellite ground stations); followed by priority users who receive this right over 10MHz bands for three years via regional auctions; and finally the rest of the population, who can access and utilize a portion of this band as long as they first check with a central database of registered users.
+The CBRS band allows 3 tiers of users to share the spectrum: first right of use goes to the original owners of this spectrum (naval radars and satellite ground stations); followed by priority users who receive this right over 10MHz bands for three years via regional auctions; and finally the rest of the population, who can access and utilize a portion of this band as long as they first check with a central database of registered users.
 CBRS, along with standardization efforts to extend mobile cellular networks to operate in the unlicensed bands, opens the door for private cellular networks similar to Wi-Fi.
-This is proving attractive to enterprises.
+This is proving especially attractive to enterprises looking to establish a *Private 5G* service.

 The specific frequency bands that are licensed for cellular networks vary around the world, and are complicated by the fact that network